 DIY Overhead Face Mask

-Bluprint instructor Mimi G walks you through how to make a face mask using both a lining and fashion fabric with tightly woven cotton.
+Bluprint instructor Mimi G details step-by-step how to make a face mask using both a lining and main (aka fashion) fabric with tightly woven cotton.
 This version has elastic that wraps all the way around your head for comfort during long-term wear.

-The views expressed in the videos we linked to are those of the video maker and video owner.
-There is no guarantee that the face masks and materials featured in the videos will protect a user from COVID-19 or other hazards.
-Anyone who uses a face mask or materials featured in the videos does so at their own risk.
+There is no guarantee that the face masks and materials featured in this article, the videos and the patterns will protect a user or others around them from COVID-19 or other hazards.
+Anyone who uses a face mask or materials featured in this article, the videos and the patterns does so at their own risk.